Syrian Democratic Forces: Ethnic makeup

 Initially, the mostly Kurdish YPG/YPJ comprised the majority of SDF and dominated it organizationally.
 However, it has had smaller minorities of other communities involved in it from the beginning, including Christians, Yezidis, Turkmen and Arabs.

 The participation of thousands of Arab troops fighting under the SDF, in its military councils as well as various militias and rebel groups, during the battle for Raqqa in 2015 initially made local Arab groups see that Arabs and the SDF could work together.
 This encouraged increased Arab membership at the time.
 By 2017, the SDF was reported by the United States Department of Defense to have an Arab majority.
 A 2019 Wilson Center study also suggested that a majority of the Syrian Democratic Forces' personnel are Arabs.
 The study was based on a representative survey with 391 SDF fighters; of the total respondents, 68.7% were Arabs, 17.2% Kurds, 12.5% Christians, 0.9% Yezidis, and 0.6% Turkmens.
 By comparison, the SDF itself estimated at the time that 50–70% of its troops were Arabs, 30–50% Kurds, 5% Christians, 2% Yezidis, and 2% Turkmens.
+Arabs comprised more than half of the SDF by 2019, and possibly earlier.

 Unofficial figures, quoted in Al Majalla in 2021, similarly indicated a sizeable Arab majority, 65,000 out of 100,000 total.
 The Arab membership of the SDF may relate to the pay levels and conscription going on within the Arab majority Northeast Syria region, as the SDF has a mandatory 1 year of service for all men living in its area of control.